A brief history

 With the state of his eyesight worsening, Richard and Alice decided to enter into a spice business as an alternative way to ensure an income for their family should his eyesight fail completely.
 Together, they reinvented themselves to become experts in the spice trade.
-Trial and error, and many long hours of hard work have resulted in a successful small retail and wholesale business that is now a household name for many within the Brisbane ethnic communities, restaurants, caterers and more.
+Trial and error, and many long hours of hard work resulted in a successful small retail and wholesale business that became a household name for many within the Brisbane ethnic communities, restaurants, caterers and more.

-Now and the Future
+Now and into the future